Memorix101/space_invaders_project/docs/ABOUT.md

 ### Porting a space invaders game to different platforms, frameworks and game engines

 The journey began in summer of 2016 when I wanted to make a game for the Sega Dreamcast.
-My first and later attempts failed, but I picked it up sometime later in autumn.
+My first and later attempts failed but I picked it up sometime later in autumn.
 This time I wanted to bring this little game to Dreamcast (instead of the other full game idea) because I thought starting with something small would be a better start and less frustrating (Oh well, I was so wrong 😂).
 First I made a version in SDL 1.2 (because there was a port for Dreamcast) on PC to easily see what is going on and later recompiled it using the Dreamcast homebrew toolchain.
 Well, I had to learn my lesson about GCC C compilers and how bitchy they can be and also that the SDL port for Dreamcast is broken and no longer maintained.
 But hope was not lost!
 There was an OpenGL port for Dreamcast too.
 So, I had to learn how to use OpenGL.